EESSI/github-action-eessi/README.md

     - uses: eessi/github-action-eessi@v2
     - name: Test EESSI
       run: |
-        module load GROMACS
+        module load TensorFlow
-        gmx --version
+        python -m tensorflow -c "print(tensorflow.VERSION)"
       shell: bash
 ```
-where the `gmx` command was only available to run after the loading the necessary environment module `GROMACS`.
-Note that I have not given the version of `GROMACS` which means the latest available version will be loaded.
+where the `tensorflow` python module was only available to run after the loading the necessary environment module `TensorFlow`.
+Note that I have not given the version of `TensorFlow` which means the latest available version will be loaded.

 ## Limitations